Dr. Mike Sosteric

 At this point I’m going to skip over a lot of the details in how I got to where I am today and just focus in a few of the important things I’ve learned as I wend on my merry way starting with

-One of the first things I realized was that mystical experiences, what I quickly came to call Connection Experiences are real, ubiquitous (Bidney, 2004; Hawks, 2002; Miller & Baca, 2001; Sosteric, 2018a), and highly significant.
+One of the first things I realized was that mystical experiences, what I quickly came to call Connection Experiences are real, ubiquitous, and highly significant (Bidney, 2004; Hawks, 2002; Miller & Baca, 2001; Sosteric, 2018a).
 They are important and they need to be studied.

 This might not sound to radical to most, but for a sociologist like me this this is actual heresy of the kind that got Rupert Sheldrake ridiculed in front of the entire scientific community (Freeman, 2005).
-Outside of a few big names (Joachim Wach, Ernst Troeltsch, and Edward Carpenter being the three prime examples) and a bit of research interest in the 1960s (Bourque, 1969; Bourque & Back, 1971; Bourque & Back, 1968), sociologists have said zip, zero, nada about it.
+Outside of a few big names (Joachim Wach, Ernst Troeltsch, and Edward Carpenter being the three prime examples) and a bit of research interest in the 1960s (Bourque, 1969; Bourque & Back, 1971; Bourque & Back, 1968), sociologists have nothing useful to say about mystical experiences.
 In fact, we’ve actively dismissed it (just wait until you hear about my experience with Sociological Forum).
 I was called a “space cadet” and “not a serious scholar” for showing interest.

 But sociology?